closeicon

 The Golders Green Eruv will be bounded mostly by existing main roads; however, where there is a gap, this will be marked by pairs of poles linked by thin wire representing symbolic gateways.

-But one feature of this eruv is that will also have a number of green “boxes” similar to cabinets housing electricity meters, which will be stationed at the side of the road; these will contain barriers which will be stretched across the road for a short time once a year to symbolically seal off the road.
+But one feature of this eruv is that it will also have a number of green “boxes” similar to cabinets housing electricity meters, which will be stationed at the side of the road; these will contain barriers that will be stretched across the road for a short time once a year to symbolically seal off the road.

-Rabbi Zimmerman has told Barnet Council, which gave planning permission, that the design should “satisfy the views of all of those who do wish to make use of an eruv facility in Golders Green”.
+Rabbi Zimmerman has told Barnet council, which gave planning permission, that the design should “satisfy the views of all of those who do wish to make use of an eruv facility in Golders Green”.

-With the eruv due to be up and running in a matter of weeks, it remains to be seen if any will now hold out against it.
+The initiative has attracted support of some rabbis associated with the Union of Orthodox Hebrew Congregations.
+With the eruv due to be functional in a matter of weeks, it remains to be seen if any will now hold out against it.

 Share via